K – DUR prevents potassium deficiency

 Why is K-Dur prescribed?

-Usually found in the foods you eat, potassium is essential for proper functioning of your nerves, kidneys, heart, muscles and digestive system.
+Usually found in the foods you eat, potassium is essential for the proper functioning of your nerves, kidneys, heart, muscles and digestive system.
 However, with certain diseases (e.g. kidney disease) and medications, especially diuretics, potassium is removed from the body.
 K-Dur is prescribed to replace potassium losses and prevent potassium deficiency.

 What steps should you take before using K-Dur?